awocato/mern-chat/README.md

 - Shadcn: A component library for React applications, providing modular UI components.
 - Zustand: A simple and fast state management solution for React applications.

+##PS this is a half-baked project for learning purposes